LAS VEGAS (AP) — What’s the future of the physical store?

 The soft patch goes beyond the unseasonably cool weather.
 Many stores have been overhauling their businesses as they aim to cater to shoppers increasingly buying more online or heading more often to off-price stores to get deals.
 But the changing behavior could be accelerating, forcing those who don’t change fast enough to be left in the dust.
 In fact, some analysts speculate that online leader Amazon could supplant Macy’s as the nation’s largest apparel seller next year.

-Gerald Storch, CEO of Hudson’s Bay Corp., which operates stores under the Hudson Bay, Saks Fifth Avenue and Lord & Taylor names, acknowledged in a keynote address early this week that the U.S. has too many stores.
+Gerald Storch, CEO of Hudson’s Bay Corp., which operates stores under the Hudson Bay, Saks Fifth Avenue and Lord & Taylor names, acknowledged in a keynote address earlier this week that the U.S. has too many stores.
 But stores— and malls— still matter.

 “The future doesn’t belong to Internet-only companies,” said Storch.
 “It belongs to customer-facing brands that meet the needs of the customer, however she wants it, whenever she wants it.
 All companies will be Internet companies, or they won’t be companies at all.”